 Known as the pride of Africa, landlocked Botswana ranks as one of the most game-rich and unspoiled safari spots on the planet – making for a fantastic safari holiday.
-Complete with a fascinating Bushmen culture and the world’s largest inland delta, a holiday to Botswana is perfect if you want to see superb game in a unique environment.
+Complete with a fascinating Bushmen culture and the world’s largest inland delta, a luxury holiday to Botswana is perfect if you want to see superb game in a unique environment.
 The landscape is dramatic and diverse, marked by diamond-rich deserts, stunning salt pans, fertile flood plains, a unique wetlands experience, and national parks and reserves with safari lodges that will suit all tastes and preferences.

 Landlocked between Namibia, Zambia, Zimbabwe and South Africa, Botswana is one of Africa’s success stories.
 It is a country big on wild encounters, and a safari holiday here allows you to watch a buffalo face up to lion, ride an elephant, drive a quad bike across a lunar landscape, and spot animals galore.

 It is one of southern Africa's top safari destinations with over 40 per cent of Botswana is made up of national parks, reserves and private concessions.
 The jewel in its crown is the Okavango Delta, the world’s largest inland delta.
 Named UNESCO’s 1,000th World Heritage Site in 2014, this wonderland of waterways has all the wildlife sightings an animal-lover could want; hippos, zebras, wildebeest, antelope, baboons and herds of elephants.
 Explore the palm-fringed islands and natural lagoons, visit Moremi Wildlife Reserve, and float along the crocodile-infested waters on a mokoro - a traditional Okavango Delta dugout canoe – with an experienced guide!